ngaggion/ChronoRootTool/ReadME.md

 ### Docker Usage Notes

-To enable GPU support within the Docker container, it's required to install the nvidia-docker2 package.
+To enable GPU support within the Docker container, it's required to install the nvidia-docker2 package. **Please note that we are using CUDA 11.8, given your GPU restrictions you may want to build your own image.** In this case, you'll need to modify **only** the first line of the Dockerfile using any official pytorch >= 2.0.0 docker image that works with your hardware and build it from scratch.

 For Ubuntu-based distributions please follow these steps: